-Aron Pilhofer, one of the world's most respected experts in the use of digital tools for journalism, is joining the faculty of the Klein College of Media and Communication at Temple University.
+Aron Pilhofer, one of the world's most respected experts in the use of digital tools for journalism, is joining the faculty of the School of Media and Communication at Temple University.

 Pilhofer, Executive Editor of Digital for The Guardian and a former editor of digital strategy at The New York Times, will take a newly established endowed professorship, the James B. Steele Chair in Journalism Innovation.
 The chair is being funded in part by a $2 million grant from the Wyncote Foundation of Philadelphia.

-"This is a profoundly important hire for our university and for the Philadelphia region," said Klein College Dean David Boardman.
+"This is a profoundly important hire for our university and for the Philadelphia region," said SMC Dean David Boardman.
 "Getting Aron here is the equivalent of having the number-one pick in the NBA draft.
 He will be a game-changer for our students and for journalism in our community."

 In his current position, Pilhofer oversees visual and data journalism and analytics for The Guardian, which is widely regarded as a global leader in digital media.
 Additionally, he has been serving as interim Chief Digital Officer, heading up the organization's product, engineering, data and analytics teams.

 Previously, Pilhofer was Associate Managing Editor for Digital Strategy and Editor of Interactive News at The New York Times.
 He was responsible for helping develop and execute the newsroom's approach to technology, new product, analytics, interactives and social media.

 Dean Boardman said Pilhofer will both teach Temple students and will work with local media companies on innovations designed to help further public-interest journalism in the region.

 Pilhofer's position was created through the grant from the Wyncote Foundation, which has made various investments in journalism innovation.
 David Haas, one of the Foundation's directors, said he is gratified to be able to help bring a pioneer of Pilhofer's caliber to Temple.